Adaptive Estimation of Nonparametric Functionals: Main Results

-Theorems of the flavor of Theorem \ref{thm_adaptive_density_regression} is not uncommon in literature (see \cite[Chapter 8]{gine2015mathematical} for details).
-In particular, results of the kind stating that $\ghat \in H(\gamma,C)$ with high probability uniformly over $\Par(\beta,\gamma)$ for a suitably large constant $C$ is often very easy to demonstrate.
+Theorems of the flavor of Theorem \ref{thm_adaptive_density_regression} are not uncommon in literature (see \cite[Chapter 8]{gine2016mathematical} for details) and the proof is somewhat standard for most parts of the result.
+However, proving \eqref{eq:holder_g} and \eqref{eq:holder_f} for data driven adaptive estimators requires somewhat more care than standard results in the literature.
+In particular, results of the kind stating that $\ghat \in H(\gamma,C)$ with high probability uniformly over $\Par(\beta,\gamma)$ for a suitably large constant $C$ are often very easy to demonstrate.
 However, our proof shows that a suitably bounded estimator $\ghat$, which adapts over smoothness and satisfies $\ghat \in H(\gamma,C)$ with probability larger than $1-\frac{1}{n^{\kappa}}$ uniformly over $\Par(\beta,\gamma)$, for any $\kappa>0$ and correspondingly large enough $C$.
-This result in turn turns out to be crucial for the purpose of controlling suitable bias terms in our functional estimation problems.
+This result in turn turns out to be crucial for the purpose of controlling suitable bias terms in our functional estimation problems -- as specified by the good event property in Property (A) in Theorem \ref{theorem_general_lepski}.
 Additionally, the results concerning $\fhat$ are relatively less common in an unknown design density setting.
 Indeed, adaptive estimation of regression function with random design over Besov type smoothness classes has been obtained by model selection type techniques by \cite{baraud2002model} for the case of Gaussian errors.
 Our results in contrast hold for any regression model with bounded outcomes and compactly supported covariates having suitable marginal design density.

-Before proceeding we note that the results of this paper can be extended to include the whole class of doubly robust functionals considered in \cite{robins2008higher}.
-However we only provide specific examples here to demonstrate the clear necessity to pay a sharp poly-logarithmic penalty for adaptation in low regularity regimes.
+\begin{rem} Theorem \ref{thm_adaptive_density_regression} estimates the nuisance functions in our problem using standard Cohen-Daubechies-Vial type of wavelet kernel projections.
+It is an open problem if estimators based on other more general machine learning algorithms such as random forests or deep neural networks (DNNs) still satisfy Property (A).
+Indeed, recent results in DNNs using ReLU activation functions \citep{schmidt2020nonparametric, farrell2021deep, chen2019nonparametric, chen2019efficient} are non-adaptive to the underlying regularity of the function classes and little is known about the Fourier coefficients of their outputs -- a property which we will crucially require in the good events defined in Property (A) accompanying Theorem \ref{theorem_general_lepski}.
+Some recent results \citep{rahaman2019spectral, xu2020frequency, luo2020fourier} connecting the training dynamics \citep{luo2021phase} to the behavior of Fourier coefficients in DNNs might be an interesting direction to investigate for future work. \end{rem}